 Published as a part of the series by VRI on the 'Great Disciples of the Buddha', this book aims to motivate old students to continue their practice seriously as well as to inspire new students to walk the same path as the exemplary practitioners of Vipassana meditation.

 King Bimbisara, a mighty king of Maghadh kingdom, was infamous for his unrestrained lust.
-He met Siddhartha Gotama during the latter’s quest for enlightenment and offered him the share his kingdom.
+He met Siddhartha Gotama during the latter’s quest for enlightenment and offered him the share in his kingdom.
 Respectfully refusing his offer, Siddhattha Gotama promised him to visit his kingdom after his enlightenment.

 This book contains his life story and virtues, conversations with the Buddha, his influence on the lives of others and his contribution to the spread of Vipassana meditation.